mulukenmenberu/codesoft_todolist/README.md

 2. Categorize Your Tasks: TaskManager lets you categorize your to-do items for better organization.
 You can sort tasks into categories like "Today's Tasks," "Past Tasks," and "Important Tasks," helping you prioritize and focus on what matters most.

 3. Follow-Up Reminders: Stay on track with follow-up reminders.
-Set due dates and receive timely notifications to ensure you never forget an important task again.
+Set due dates   to ensure you never forget an important task again.

 4. Efficient Task Management: Managing your tasks is a breeze.
 You can mark tasks as completed, edit task details, and reschedule them as needed.